gosang/gosang.github.io/content/posts/caching/implementing-distributed-caching-in-asp-dotnet-core-with-redis.md

 - **Security** – Secure Redis with passwords and TLS, especially in production.
 - **Availability** – Redis should be hosted on a reliable and highly available infrastructure.
 - **Monitoring** – Use monitoring tools to track hit/miss ratios, memory usage, and key expiration.

+# Best Practices for Implementing Redis Caching

+- **Use Key Expiration Wisely** – Avoid stale data with proper TTL settings.
+- **Eviction Policy Considerations** – Choose the right eviction strategy (LRU, LFU, etc.).
+- **Avoid Cache Stampede** – Implement locking mechanisms or request coalescing for expensive data loads.
+- **Secure Your Redis Instance** – Use authentication, TLS encryption, and restrict access.
+- **Structure Your Keys** – Use consistent and descriptive key naming conventions (e.g., user:1234:profile).
+- **Serialize Efficiently** – Use optimized serialization methods like JSON or Protobuf.
+- **Monitor Cache Metrics** – Regularly review cache metrics and logs to ensure performance.
+- **Use Dependency Injection** – Make the cache service testable and loosely coupled.
+- **Consider Data Volatility** – Frequently changing data might not benefit from caching.
+- **Use Caching Libraries** – Libraries like `CacheManager` can add layers of abstraction and policy handling.